tjd985/myBlog/src/blog/post-1.md

 ---
-layout: ../../layouts/MarkdownPostLayout.astro
 title: "Post-1"
+author: "Seongho"
+description: "This is the first post of my new Astro blog."
 pubDate: 2022-07-01
-description: "This is the first post of my new Astro blog."
-author: "Seongho"
 tags: ['post-1']
 ---